johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part3.md

     });
 ```

-With this in place, any user written deserializer will have access to the channel name to make decisions about transforming inbound messages.
+With this in place, any user-written deserializer will have access to the channel name to make decisions about transforming inbound messages.
 I encourage you to read this [article series](https://dev.to/nestjs/integrate-nestjs-with-external-services-using-microservice-transporters-part-3-4m20) for a deeper understanding of deserialization to help inform what you should pass as deserialization options.

 ### Type Safety